Introduction to NumPyro#

 Outro#

 NumPyro is a versatile library for probabilistic programming that combines the power of NumPy and Pyro.
 In this introductory tutorial, we’ve covered the basics of defining a probabilistic model, performing MCMC inference, and visualizing the results.
 As you delve deeper into probabilistic programming with NumPyro, you’ll be able to build more complex and customized models for your specific applications.
-Happy modeling!
+Happy modelling!